uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 ### Freeze transforms

 When making your model you may have scaled some of the pieces.
-Before exporting, the scales all need to be reset to 1.
+Before uv mapping, the scales all need to be reset to 1.
 To do this select the cactus and press the **Freeze transforms** button.

 ![](images/worksheet_5/freeze.png)